 This is the hardest lesson I have learned about darkness.
 With every new breakthrough I had in darkness, I would experience a corresponding loss of function.
 It confused me for years and began to scare me.
 Abilities I counted upon, that I always had, suddenly disappeared.
 The process seemed like it was backfiring.

 Doing more than a few short retreats caused the problem.
 False capacity breaks down too much before the organism can restore normal capacity to the point of immediate usefulness.
 It is yet another reason to advance to a medium retreat once you grasp the rudiments of the process in the first 2-3 short retreats.
 I discuss this more in format.

 Sixteen laws is too great a number for the mind to apprehend at once.
 So over time, other integrations will emerge or some laws will be recognized as primary to others.
 Three to five “Great Laws”, with the others as corollaries or sub-laws, will bring hygiene within reach of everyone’s understanding.

-This is the theory of hygiene as regards our subject.
-Let us see more precisely what it means in practice.
+This is the general theory of hygiene.
+Let us see more precisely what it means as regards our subject.